 ExpressJet Says “Class Dates Available!”

 The Facts: While ExpressJet is running regular new hire classes, the ExpressJet training center has been overwhelmed, mismanaged and short on instructors.
-In fact, as of the end of October 2019, of the 373 pilots hired in 2019, only 142 have completed training!
+In fact, as of December 2019, of the 464 pilots hired in 2019, only 224 have completed training!
 New hires are often sent home in the middle of training for weeks at a time.
 This extends the new hire training footprint, reduces a pilot’s ability to effectively learn and dramatically increases the time it takes to become a qualified line pilot.

 ExpressJet Says “Join Our Growing Operation”

-The Facts: Due to high attrition, much of that due to the deteriorating quality of life ExpressJet pilots have experienced in recent years, ExpressJet will likely see a net loss in pilots in 2019.
-As of the end of October 2019, ExpressJet had hired 373 pilots, yet 381 have left the company.
+The Facts: High attrition, much of that due to the deteriorating quality of life ExpressJet pilots have experienced in recent years, resulted in ExpressJet finishing 2019 with 199 fewer pilots flying the line than at the beginning of the year.
 In fact, ExpressJet has been a shrinking airline for several years.
-While we are contracted to fly as many as 125 EMB-145s, we are only able to staff fewer than 80 of those.
-This severe short-staffing situation forces Crew Scheduling to scramble to cover flying, often by forcing pilots to fly into their awarded days off.
+While we currently have 95 EMB-145s on property, we are only able to staff 65 of those.
+The severe short-staffing situation forces Crew Scheduling to scramble to cover flying, often by forcing pilots to fly into their awarded days off, particularly in the busy Summer flying months.

 ExpressJet Master Executive Council